Cathy Schoen, Stuart Guterman, Mark A. Zezza, Melinda K. Abrams

 Spending growth targets and data for assessing change will be instrumental to inform future action.
 At the state or local market level, it will be particularly important to have reliable information on baseline total spending and trends so that policies can be developed as needed, since patterns would likely vary in different parts of the country.
 Policies could be adjusted over time to achieve targets by the end of the decade.

 To get these results, it will be necessary to act quickly and for major payers to pull together with a sense of urgency.
-As illustrated in Exhibit ES-1, the net impact of these policies accelerates over time as the health care delivery system and markets respond to new incentives and as the policies spread across the public and private sectors.
+The net impact of these policies accelerates over time as the health care delivery system and markets respond to new incentives and as the policies spread across the public and private sectors.

 The Commonwealth Fund Commission on a High Performance Health System offers this synergistic set of policies as a way forward for federal and state policymakers and private-sector health care leaders confronting escalating health care costs.
 We also offer criteria to guide national discussions related to the federal deficit and federal health programs.
 Building on the three pillars of payment reform, high-value choices, and other market reforms, the United States has the potential to accelerate health care innovation while ensuring access for all.